|Coordinates:||16.1767 S -146.3247 W|

 |Area:||˜ 2 000 ha|

-Although the Niau island is just 2600 ha large and rises only 6 m above the sea level, here has been preserved a patch of unique tropical forest.
+Although the Niau island is small (just 2,600 ha) and rises only 6 m above the sea level, here has been preserved a patch of unique tropical forest.

 Tuamotu tropical moist forests